ForestAdmin/agent-nodejs/docs/frontend-customization/smart-charts/create-a-bar-chart.md

 This bar chart is inspired by [this one](https://observablehq.com/@d3/bar-chart).
 {% endhint %}

-The resulting chart can be resized to fit your use:
+The resulting chart can be resized to fit your use.